 - 1. Remove the protective plastic wrapping from the unit. - 2.
-Inspect the unit for any obvious physical damage. - 3.
-Plug the power cord into a 115 VAC outlet to test the motor and fan.
+Inspect the unit for any obvious physical damage. - Plug the power cord into a 115 VAC outlet to test the motor and fan.
 Place the blower control in the "MANUAL" position to test. - 4.
 Check the primary air draft controls to ensure that they slide freely. - 5.
 Check the operation of the damper bypass control to ensure that it will open and close properly. - 6.
 Remove any items from within the firebox.
 Spread the drop cloth on the floor behind the heater.
-Next, tilt the heater so that the back is on the drop cloth. - 7.
+Next, tilt the heater so that the back is on the drop cloth.
+(If the unit is installed using the outside air pedestal kit, remove the 3/4" hole plug from the bottom of the heater.) - 7.
 Using a tape measure, make a line down 7/16" from the front of the heater. - 8.
 Open the corresponding freestanding kit and obtain the stand.
 Place the stand against the bottom of the heater (angle side to heater) at the marked line.
 Center the stand left and right and mark screw locations on bottom through outer holes of stand mounting angles.
 Set stand aside and drill four 7/32" holes in heater bottom.
-(See Figure 13) - 9.
+(See figure 3) - 9.
 Obtain four 1/4" self tapping screws and secure the stand to the heater. - 10.
 Reposition the heater to the upright position.